OotyOoty

 Analytics tools

-AI analytics is the category with the most unrealized potential.
+AI analytics has the most unrealized potential of any category here.
 The tools are getting better at surfacing insights automatically, but most still require you to know what questions to ask.

 GA4 with AI features